pjsherpa/Pj-s-Portfolio/README.md

 4. Paragraph, and evertything within class grid.container moved to left
 5. Creating our main grid with flexbox for all 5 works.
 Setup with background images for all of them.
 6. Class grid-container are all set on flex-wrap so they will know when to wrap or not.
-7. Hover effect for enlargning images text within images as well,shadows and color change from green to black for element a.
+7. Hover effect for enlargning images text within images as well,shadows(Ref:img3) and color change from green to black for element a(Ref:img4).
-8. Media query for larger screens,smaller screen and mobile devices.
+8. Media query for larger screens,smaller screen and mobile devices(Ref img:1 & img:2).

 Deployment: URL for GitHub Repository https://github.com/pjsherpa/Pj-s-Portfolio